dj-shark31/diffusion_model/README.md

 ## License

-This project is licensed under the MIT License.# Updated by dj-shark31
+This project is licensed under the MIT License.